openhealthcare/openhealthcare.org.uk/source/_posts/2016-03-21-how-to-pitch-at-a-hackday.md

 ---
 layout: post
-title: "How to win at hack day pitching"
+title: "How to make a great hack day pitch"
 date: 2016-03-21 15:00:29 +0000
 comments: false
 categories: